dotlang/language/README.md

 ## Phantom types

-**Notes**

-1. Phantom types are used to document compile time constraints on the data without runtime cost using generics or named types (When generic type is not used on the right side of type definition, it will be only for compile time check)
+Phantom types are used to document compile time constraints on the data without runtime cost of using generics or named types (When generic type is not used on the right side of type definition, it will be only for compile time check)
-1. Phantoms are compile-time label/state attached to a type.
+Phantoms are compile-time label/state attached to a type.
 You can use these labels to do some compile-time checks and validations.

-2. You can implement these labels using a named type or a generic type.
+You can implement phantom types using a named type or a generic type.
-3. Examples 1 to 5 indicate a door data type which can only be opened if it is already closed properly and vice versa.

 **Examples**